Kakamotobi/Learned/Web Development/Auth.md

 ### Token-based Authentication
 - Use of encrypted security tokens to verify a user's identity.
 - **The authentication state (JWT) is handled on the client.**
+#### Token Storage on Client and Security
+##### Encrypted Http-Only Cookie
+- Upon first authentication, return the cookie instead of the tokens.
+- You can set the lifetime on these cookies to limit the logged in state.
+- Simply log a user out by deleting the cookie.
+- Encrypt the cookie with a key that is stored in the server just in case the user's computer is compromised.
+- *Notes*
+  - Some OAuth implementations do not support accepting cookies (only support sending via the Authorization header).
+In this case, after the token is decrypted, use a middleware to extract the token, and then add an Authorization header on the inbound request.
+##### CSRF Protection
+- Use a CSRF token and API key to encode the JWT to ensure that the requests are actually coming from your application.
 #### Flow
 1. User submits username and password to the server (HTTP request).
 2. The server generates a JWT.
 Then, it sends the JWT to the client (HTTP response).